Alzheimer's Documentary Series

 Never had deeper faith.

-Oh, I'm not gonna die, or at least not right away.
+(gentle music) I'm not gonna die, at least not right away.

 I'm just going to go away, transform, become someone else.

-I read a book which argued that the answer to the question, is life with this disease worth living, the answer was no.
+I read a book which argued that the answer to the question, "Is life with this disease worth living?"

 That's what I've got.